 “Having access to fresh foods has been challenging at times.
 In my situation, vegetables are really important.
 I have a 16-year-old who eats like two grown men,” she says.
 “Anyone who has kids knows that they can sometimes put away massive amounts of food, and that’s my son.”

-While Janelle’s daughter was a student at Clayton Early Learning, one of our Hunger Relief Partners, she was able to get fresh, nutritious food through our Totes of Hope program, which we’ve been running since 2006 to assist children with getting food when they aren’t in school.
+While Janelle’s daughter was a student at Clayton Early Learning, one of our Hunger Relief Partners, she was able to get fresh, nutritious food through our Totes of Hope program, which we’ve been using to care for our community since 2006 to assist children with getting food when they aren’t in school.
 During the previous fiscal year alone, we distributed approximately 185,000 totes and served 468,000 meals and almost 121,000 snacks to children through our kids’ programs.

 Janelle and her family aren’t the only ones we’ve helped during challenging times.
 She is a social worker, and she knows many families who face similar problems with food insecurity.
 Even so, she knows that fresh food can make everything easier – from cooking healthy meals to simply feeling your best.
 “Food is really important.
 How can you go to work or take care of your kids if you’re not feeling well because you haven’t eaten right?” she says.
 “Food is essential.”